Pinyin to Chinese Characters Converter

 Click any card to look it up in the Pinyin → Characters tool above.

 Pinyin (拼音, pīnyīn) is the official romanisation system for Mandarin Chinese.
 Each syllable in pinyin corresponds to one or more Chinese characters — the characters are distinguished by tone and context.
-This is why a pinyin to Chinese converterreturns multiple possible characters for any given pinyin: the syllable mā (T1) can map to 妈 (mother), while mǎ (T3) maps to 马 (horse).
+This is why a pinyin to Chinese converter (also called a chinese pinyin to hanzi lookup) returns multiple possible characters for any given pinyin: the syllable mā (T1) can map to 妈 (mother), while mǎ (T3) maps to 马 (horse).

-This tool searches the full HSK 1–6 vocabulary database (~5,000 words) to return only meaningful words — not every possible character for a syllable.
+This hanyu pinyin to chinese converter searches the full HSK 1–6 vocabulary database (~5,000 words) to return only meaningful words — not every possible character for a syllable.
 That makes results practical for learners rather than exhaustive.
 For a full dictionary lookup, use MDBG or CC-CEDICT.

 Hanyu Pinyin — The Official System